 But my favourite are the crunchy fresh pods.

 To clean the dambala

 - Pinch either side of the elongated pod and break.
 The top should come off attached to a sort of string, peel it off.
 Do this to both sides, peeling off the string-like attachment.

 - Wash and cut the dambala.
 Cut it width wise in 3mm pieces.
 Set aside.

-- Grind together (you can do this in a mortar and pestle or a grinder) the shallots, coconut, green chili, half the curry leaves, the ginger and a bit of salt.
+- Grind together (you can do this in a mortar and pestle or a grinder) the shallots, coconut, green chili, half the curry leaves, garlic, the ginger and a bit of salt.